Altinity/clickhouse-operator/docs/chi_update_clickhouse_version.md

 Connecting to localhost:9000 as user default.
 Connected to ClickHouse server version 19.3.7 revision 54415.
 ```
+As we can see - it runs different, explicitly specified version `19.3.7`.
 All seems to be good.
 Let's update the whole cluster now.

 ## Update the whole cluster

-Let's run update - change `.yaml` manifest.
+Let's run update - apply `.yaml`.
+Manifest file with all ClickHouse instance updated is [08-clickhouse-version-update-03-apply-update-all.yaml](./examples/08-clickhouse-version-update-03-apply-update-all.yaml):
 ```bash
 kubectl -n dev apply -f 08-clickhouse-version-update-03-apply-update-all.yaml
 ```
-And let's check the results - we expect all Pods to have ClickHouse `19.3.7`
+And let's check the results - we expect all Pods to have ClickHouse `19.3.7` running.
+The first Pod
 ```bash
 kubectl -n dev exec -it chi-06791a-28a0-0-0-0 -- clickhouse-client
 ```